Undline/UndChain/readme.md

 pip install kivy [full]
 ```

+#### Cryptography

+Using this library since I believe it to be more secure than writing my own.
+This is used for account creation as well as encrypting and decrypting traffic across the network, signing transactions and creating DH keys.

+#### Kivy

+Using this library as a stand in for ForestFox (M3L / GSS interpreter) since that development is going to take more time in order to develop the standard fully.
+This should be replace with ForestFox which is the UI interpreter for UndChain.

 ## Main

 This is going to be basic for now, just a command line that asks what user type are you.
 Should also detect if you have a key on the system, if not create one.